Now Reading

 Ask yourself the question, do you get along with these people?

-Look, I’m not saying you need to take them out to dinner every week, but you’ll probably be speaking with them regularly and working very closely together.
+Look, I’m not saying you need to take them out to dinner every week, but you’ll probably be speaking with them on a regular basis, and working very closely together.

-When choosing a content marketing company to work with, you should approach it the way you would when hiring an internal staff member.
+When choosing a content marketing company to work with, you should approach it in the same way you would when hiring an internal staff member.

 Ensuring they are the right character fit for your company will mean many more years of smooth sailing.